Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 Twenty-one healthy participants, including 10 women and 11 men, completed the experimental protocol.
 The age was 27.19 ± 6.55 years, body weight was 73.52 ± 16.06 kg, and height was 1.68 ± 0.11 m.
 One participant was left-handed.
 None of the participants reported neuromusculoskeletal disorders affecting the dominant hand.
-The Research Ethics Committee of the University of Campinas approved the study (CAAE 59961616.8.0000.5404) on 24 October 2024, and all participants provided informed consent before the experiments.
+The protocol was reviewed and approved by the Research Ethics Committee of the University of Campinas (UNICAMP), Brazil, on 24 October 2024 (CAAE: 59961616.8.0000.5404).
+All participants provided informed consent before the experiments.